UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

  > Ah ha!
 (I hear some of you cry!).
 What if I'm uploading data to a server?
 That can take seconds!
 (Don't you just love catching out tutors?)

- Yes indeed, thre are many things that can take seconds, some more obvious than others, including:
+ Yes indeed, there are many things that can take seconds, some more obvious than others, including:

- - network transactions (Wifi or Bluetooth)
+ - network transactions (Wi-Fi or Bluetooth)
  - Saving data to internal storage
  - Animations
  - Waiting on a timer
  - ...More

-So how do we perfom any of the above in an event handler?
+So how do we perform any of the above in an event handler?
 The answer lies in turning a single event handler into a multiple event handler, and for that, we use `await` and `async`

 ## `await` and `async` in action
 I'm going to work through an example broken into 4 parts.